 Small coronary artery aneurysms resulting from Kawasaki disease are treated with ASA.
 For large aneurysms, other blood thinning agents (e.g., warfarin, clopidogrel, or heparin) may be added to the ASA treatment.
 Small aneurysms go away within a year, but often leave weakened arteries that can cause heart problems in the future.
 For example, children with Kawasaki disease can have heart attacks 10 years after first being diagnosed with the condition.

 If their coronary arteries haven't been damaged, children with the condition can make a complete recovery.
-Kawasaki disease is fatal in less than 1% of cases, where half of the fatalities occur within the first month.
+Kawasaki disease is fatal in about 1% of cases, where most of the fatalities occur within 6 months of developing heart complications.